Travel Risk and Insurance

 - UC students must be participating in a UC sponsored and supervised off-campus activity that meets the policy definition of a ‘covered activity.’

-- If in doubt, consult with your campus Risk Management office.
+- If in doubt, consult with your campus Travel Risk Manager.

 UC Travel Insurance Information